jnaidu/Developer-Portal-GitBook/understanding_appcloud_developer_portal/README.md

 This application is responsible for the following items:
     * Customer registration
     * Registration Approval
-    * Control access to the applications - Developer Portal, Developer Portal Solution Center, and Connect.
+    * Controls access to the applications - Developer Portal, Developer Portal Solution Center, and Connect.
 This is done via the service packages.
         - Developer Portal Package controls access to our Developer Portal.
         - Developer Portal Solution Center controls access to the Developer Portal Solution Center.
+        - Connect Package controls access to our Connect application.

 1. Covisint Exchange Operator will send an invite to a customer who would like to access the Platform.
 2. Upon receiving the invitation, the customer will register with our Covisint Identity Service which manages all of the user accounts and their access.